sanderdan/GarageSpringBoot/README.md

 `<property name="password" value="PASSWORD" />`

-Run the Bootstrap file(lockated in java/se.likafarmenhet.garage/).
+Run the Bootstrap file(located in java/se.likafarmenhet.garage/).

 If you don't run into any errors, open up localhost:8080 in your browser and check it out!